-2. Awareness awakens – I’m different to the guys or girls around me.
+2. Awareness awakens–I’m different to the guys or girls around me.
 I’m thinking about and finding myself attracted to the same sex.
 Could I be gay?
 Research shows that the average age when people have this awareness is around 13-14 during puberty.
 That makes sense because it is of course a sexual orientation we are talking about.
-For some there is a period when they become aware but they don’t have a word for it.
-Some have this awareness even younger – particularly in hindsight they see how it was always the same gender that attracted them or got their attention in movies or that they we fascinated with same gender bodies instead of opposite etc.
+For some there is a period when they become aware, but they don’t have a word for it.
+Some have this awareness even younger—particularly in hindsight they see how it was always the same gender that attracted them or got their attention in movies or that they were fascinated with same gender bodies instead of opposite etc.

 6. Hatred of the gay self .This thing is too strong for me, I hate my gayness, and therefore I hate myself.
 This phase can be a dark phase which can include depression or thoughts of suicide or the development of other mental health issues.
 The hatred of self can be intense.

 7. Acceptance of gay self.
-This can be both healthy and unhealthy though.
+This can be both healthy and unhealthy, though.
 It is wonderful to come out and accept our homosexuality.
-But there are also some people, like I was for years, who have accepted their sexuality but it is only a reluctant acceptance.
+But there are also some people, like I was for years, who have accepted their sexual orientation, but it is only a reluctant acceptance.
 I had accepted the fact that I was gay but because my ‘straight’ life had been so wonderful and initially my gay life quite traumatic, deep down inside I would have preferred to be ‘straight’.
-In essence though this is tolerance, a reluctant acceptance; we tolerate the gay self because we know there is no other option.
-People who prefer to be heterosexual can never fully embrace their true selves and enjoy the sense of freedom that brings.
+In essence though, this is tolerance, a reluctant acceptance; we tolerate the gay self because we know there is no other option.
+People who prefer to be heterosexual can never fully embrace their true-selves and enjoy the sense of freedom that brings.
 They exist with a subconscious belief that life is unfair; they still live with a sense of shame and some even believe they will inevitably go to hell because they ‘gave in to their homosexuality’

 8. Celebration of the gay self means I actually love being gay; all negative connotations of guilt and shame have been removed.
-Not every gay man or lesbian has moved to this stage but it is the beginning of living a life of authenticity and congruence.
-The person who celebrates and embraces their sexuality lives a powerful life that transforms those around them because no one can deny what they have………a wholesome and profound love of self.
+Not every gay man or lesbian has moved to this stage, but it is the beginning of living a life of authenticity and congruence.
+The person who celebrates and embraces their sexuality lives a powerful life.
+A life, that no one can deny, is founded on a wholesome and profound love of self.